karanbinning/cps-counter/README.md

 # cps-counter
-a cps counter with anti-cheat
+A clicks-per-second counter with an anti-cheat that checks for inconsistencies.